All Episodes

 In fact, there's great enmity between Iran and Saudi Arabia.

-Our ally prior to Obama has always been Saudi Arabia.
+Our ally, prior to Obama, has always been Saudi Arabia.

 Totally flummoxed and unprepared for it.

-Here is uh more Bolton.
+Here is more Bolton.

-Well, let's not forget Somali either.
+Well, let's not forget Somalia either.

-The president named two countries, the government in Yemen is collapsed, the state has ceased to exist.
+The state has ceased to exist.

 Somalia has not had an effective government in 25 years.